Frequently Asked Questions

 Q: What's the difference between a refresh token an access token?

-An access token is valid for a session of 30 minutes if an authenticate has been used.
-The refresh token is valid for 90 days and can be used for exchange of new access token up to 4 times per day after expiration.
-Note that an access token issued from a refresh token is only valid for 5 min.
+An access token is valid for a single session of a certain time (usually 5 or 30 minutes) after completed authentication.
+The refresh token is exclusive for the PSD2 authorization flow and is valid for 90/180 days, and can be used for exchange of new access token up to 4 times per day before the refresh token expires.
+Note that an access token issued from a refresh token is only valid for 5 minutes.

 Q: How often can I use the refresh token?

-It’s limited to 4 times per day and each access token is valid for 5 minutes.
+It's limited to 4 times per day and each renewed access token is valid for 5 minutes.

 Q: What happens when my refresh token expires?

-You need to use the authorize endpoint again.
+You need to use the authorize endpoint again to get a new refresh token, incurring in a new user interaction.

 Q: Why do I want the refresh token?

-To access end user data without end user interaction.
+To access end user data without end user interaction for a longer period of time.